Ronald Acuña Jr. Preview, Player Props: Braves vs. Giants

-The Atlanta Braves and Ronald Acuna Jr. (.381 slugging percentage over his past 10 games, including one homer), take on starting pitcher Logan Webb and the San Francisco Giants at Truist Park, Saturday at 7:20 PM ET.
+The Atlanta Braves, including Ronald Acuna Jr. (.250 batting average in his past 10 games), take on starting pitcher Jakob Junis and the San Francisco Giants at Truist Park, Sunday at 1:35 PM ET.

-He had a one-hit performance in his last game (1-for-5) against the Giants.
+He notched a home run while going 1-for-4 in his most recent game against the Giants.

 Ronald Acuña Jr. Game Info & Props vs. the Giants